 With the new tax code changes, you may no longer deduct interest on home equity loans—with certain exceptions given for large home improvements—whereas you were able to deduct interest on up to $100,000 of that debt before tax reform code went into effect.
 You may no longer deduct losses from theft, when previously you could deduct losses that totaled more than 10% of your gross adjusted income.
 Deductions for moving expenses and miscellaneous expenses such as tax preparation costs or job searching costs were also eliminated.

 Those key changes made it trickier for some people to gather enough deductions to itemize in the previous year’s returns.
 Consider itemizing if your individual deductions total more than the standard deduction.
 For example, itemizing may work in your favor if you had large, unreimbursed medical bills or if you made significant contributions to charities in 2020.

-So how do you know if you should take the standard deduction or itemize deductions?
-Mackail says to start by creating an itemized deductions worksheet.
-If you have 2016’s returns handy (and you should get those out anyway), Mackail says to take a look at the Schedule A to identify what you did for last year’s returns.
+To help you determine whether you should take the standard deduction or itemize deductions, create an itemized deductions worksheet.
+If you have 2020’s returns handy (and you should get those out anyway), look at the Schedule A to identify what you did for last year’s returns.

-In order to itemize in 2018, the taxpayer has to exceed the standard deduction under their current filing status—married filing jointly or qualifying widow, single, head of household or married filing separate.
+To itemize for 2020 taxes, the taxpayer’s total itemized deductions should exceed the standard deduction under their current filing status—married filing jointly or qualifying widow, single, head of household, or married filing separate.